BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 - Speed Constraint: To accommodate even shorter release cycles in the future, the homologation process needed to become faster, more reliable, and less expensive to execute repeatedly.

-**The goal:**
+**The Goal:**

 - Build a new, robust, and scalable homologation stack dedicated to validating frontend release candidates that can meet the current pace and future demands.
 - On another hand, traditional and fully manual QA processes were a bit dusty compared to the evolving environment around QA and AI and representing a source monotony in the QA engineers day-to-day.
-From “nice-to-have“, the automated tested shifted to critical need to sustain our evolution.
+From “nice-to-have“, the automated testing shifted to critical need to sustain our evolution.

 ---